Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Editor's Note: Thanks for posting this!
 It's always nice to know what works and what doesn't work for people.
 I checked a few of my cookbooks and didn't see any instructions for cooking eggs in this "new-fangled" way.
 They were in agreement to start the eggs in cold water and bring to a boil.
 Then you can either continue boiling for 8-10 minutes or reduce the heat to a simmer (still steaming) for 10-15 minutes.
 Has anyone else had any experience with the "right" way to hard cook eggs?

 First, put eggs in a pan and fill with enough cold water to cover eggs completely, then bring water to a rapid boil.
 As soon as the water reaches a rapid boil, remove pan from heat and cover pan tightly with a lid.
-The length of time it takes to hard boil an egg depends on the size and type of the egg.
-Let sit 12 minutes for regular-sized eggs, 17 minutes for large eggs and 20 minutes for jumbo eggs.

 If you have an egg that cracks while boiling all you have to do is add a little vinegar to the water and it will help the shell to seal so your egg will still be good.